 - (Update: Done, June 2019) Visit the Metropolitan Museum of Art in NYC and re-read From the Mixed-Up Files of Mrs. Basil E. Frankweiler before I go.
 This was my favorite childhood book (did any of you read it?) and it’s set mostly in this museum.
 I have a son in New York so this could actually happen before too long.

 - Go to New England in the fall.

-- Re-visit the Library of Congress.
+- (Update: Done, May 2022) Re-visit the Library of Congress.
 We went once at the end of a DC trip and the family was worn out and not as I excited as I was about this stop so we cut our visit short.
 I want to go back.

 - Visit some Carnegie Libraries.
 I have several near me I could start with.

 - Take a trip with each of my kids.